 Not unlike a substance abuse disorder, someone with impulse control issues will experience withdrawal effects when he or she cannot carry out the desired behavior.
 According to the Journal of Drug Abuse & Addiction, the compulsive aspect of the disorder also bears resemblance to the ritual-type behaviors depression and anxiety sufferers engage in in order to cope with daily life pressures.

 Ultimately, when left untreated, people affected by impulse control disorder remain at risk of developing other forms of psychological disorder.

 During the early stages, it may be easier to hide or manage impulse control disorder; however, the urges that come with this condition continue to grow stronger the longer a person lives with the disorder.
 With treatment help, a person can learn how to control the emotional urges that drive these behaviors and eventually take back control of his or her daily life.

-If you or someone you know struggles with impulse control problems and have more questions about this condition, please feel free to call our toll-free helpline at for more information.
+If you or someone you know struggles with impulse control problems and have more questions about this condition, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) for more information.
 Our phone counselors can also help connect you with available treatment providers in your area.